 4. Manage your Cloud Server by clicking the drop down arrow to the right of the Cloud Server you need to manage.
 Please refer to the image above.

 Credentials - The default username (cloud_user) and temporary password will be displayed here.
 You will need to copy and use these credentials to access your Cloud Server.

 IP Addresses - Lists the Public IPv4 address, Private IPv4 address, and IPv6 address assigned to the server.
 The Public IPv4 will change every time the server is started.
 The Private IPv4 address and the IPv6 address will remain associated with the server until it is deleted.

 Public Hostnames - Automatically generated DNS hostnames that are available for the servers.

 Auto-Shutdown - The Cloud Servers have a four hour timeout.
-Interacting with the site - not the server - will reset this timer.

 Logs - The Logs section to the right will list the servers' status actions as it changes from stopped to ready (or initial creation to ready).
 This will let you know what step the server is on and see the progress as the server starts up or shuts down.